joslmt/laravel-general-news-application/README.md

 composer install
 ```

-## How to configure
+## How to configure it :question:
-It's necessary gets a `.env` , so writte in console :
+It's necessary gets a `.env` file, so writte in console :

 ```
 cp .env.example .env